CIS565-Fall-2023/Project4-CUDA-Denoiser/README.md

 ![](./img/filter_size.png)
 ![](./img/resolution.png)

 Denoising will add more time to the renders.
-For A-tous, it usually slow down the renderer about 10-20FPS.
+For A-Trous, it usually slow down the renderer about 10-20FPS.
 For Guassian, it slower the renderer a lot especially when the filter size is large.
 Larger filter size will genuinely add more time to the renders.
 For A-Trous, it adds slightly more time since number of levels need to compute did not increase much as the filter size goes larger and larger.
 However, for guassian, FPS get a huge markdown due to increasing size of kernel.
 For resolution, smaller resolution will give better runtime for both unfiltered and denoised image.
 Denoising will be a good technique for smaller resolution since the image will be blurry anyway for small image, this gives a better approximation for image.

 #### Denoising Visual effect - Filter size, material type, etc.